 Riss Chou, the head merc, is appealingly snarky; her second-in-command is a posh bisexual sorcerer who, on first read, reminded me of one of my favorite characters from Kill the Queen; and another team member is a blood sorcerer hiding his talent (because it’s illegal).
 While the first few chapters hint at the much larger world, the narrative never overwhelms, keeping the main quest story line at the forefront, and building the world in the background.

 Launched April, 2018, the serial has completed its first full novel and is midway through book two.
+In 2020, the serial was nominated for New Zealand’s top literary prize in SFF: the Sir Julius Vogel Award.
 Author Casey Lucas updates the serial weekly on Wednesdays, New Zealand Time.

-I’ve made a case that 2019 is the year of the space opera.
-One of my favorites out so far this year is The Vela, a Serial Box original written by Yoon Ha Lee, Becky Chambers, Rivers Solomon, and SL Huang.
+One of my favorite recent space operas is The Vela, a Serial Box original written by powerhouse team Yoon Ha Lee, Becky Chambers, Rivers Solomon, and SL Huang.
 The story centers on soldier-for-hire Asala Sikou, who’s more worried about taking care of number one than she is about the imminent death of her star system.
 But when she takes a job to find a missing rescue ship, The Vela, she and her teammate, Niko, the child of the inner planet’s president, find themselves embroiled in endgames that will decide the fate of the universe.
 Hang tight for the season conclusion—this one had me sobbing at the end.
 (Check out my review of The Vela here.)

 If you were among the fans who lamented the end of the Canadian SF show Orphan Black, celebrate the return of the Clone Club!
 The series returned in prose and audio format, with showrunner Malka Older leading a writing team that includes Madeline Ashby, Mishell Baker, Heli Kennedy, E.C.
 Myers, and Lindsay Smith, with Emmy-Award winning star Tatiana Maslany as the narrator.
 (Den of Geek chatted with Tatiana Maslany about continuing the series.)
 The original series involved con artist Sarah Manning discovering that she was one of a number of clones, created in an illegal human cloning experiment, and that there are people out to kill her and her Sestras.
 The serial picks up eight year later, revealing the fate of the Sestras and their future conflicts.
 The first Serial Box season has concluded, but fans can keep hoping for more time with the Clone Club.